 The entry of a guilty plea by the defendant is a voluntary admission and constitutes evidence of culpability.
 The defendant’s guilty plea does not function as a conclusive presumption of guilt, and, like any other piece of evidence, the evidence of a guilty plea can be challenged.
 Indeed, a defendant’s decision to enter a guilty plea in the district court may be based on any number of considerations.
 For example, a defendant could argue that, even though innocent, he or she entered a plea of guilty to avoid the risk of a harsher sentence at trial.
 [Woods was convicted under Ala.
 Code § 32-5A-191(a)(1).
 Woods v.
 State, 221 So.3d 1125 (Court of Criminal Appeals of Alabama, 2016)]

-Whitney Polson co-author of Drunk Driving Book for Alabama DUI Laws
+Whitney Polson is a co-author of Drunk Driving Book for Alabama DUI Laws

 As mentioned above, Birmingham DUI attorney Whitney Polson just co-authored the 2016 book, Alabama DUI Defense, to help guide other attorneys and judges on the nuances of Alabama DUI laws.
 As a leader in the Alabama DUI attorney community, this is Whitney’s way to give back to other Alabama lawyers, and share his knowledge of Alabama DUI law and Alabama DUI penalties.
 The Polson Law Firm finds that their clients are comforted by the fact that their DUI lawyer “wrote the book” on DUI law in Alabama.

 How to Beat a DUI in Alabama Is Revealed in the New Drunk Driving Book

 Drunk driving defense has been a cornerstone of the Polson Law Firm’s Vestavia Hills DUI attorney practice for almost half a century.
 When it comes to citizens facing criminal charges for DUI in Alabama charges, the central issue for both Alabama DUI defense attorneys is how to beat a DUI for each client on their Alabama DUI arrest.